The Ultimate Self-Confidence Checklist!

 Ralph Waldo Emerson

-Does your schedule, with all of its other commitments allow for the task to be undertaken well and accomplished?
+Does your schedule, with all its other commitments, allow the task to be undertaken well and accomplished?

-Can you position yourself in such a way as to plug into the assistance needed to complete a project?
+Can you position yourself to plug into the assistance needed to complete a project?

 These are all questions about opportunity.